Ford Ranger (T6): First generation (P375/PX; 2011)

 First unveiled at the Australian International Motor Show in Sydney in October 2010, production of the first-generation T6-based Ranger commenced in mid-2011.
-During development, the first-generation T6-based Ranger is codenamed P375, and also known by the PX model code in Australia.
+During development, the first-generation T6-based Ranger was codenamed P375, and also known by the PX model code in Australia.
 It is considered the third-generation Ranger in most international markets, and the fourth-generation Ranger in North America.

 Similar to its 2006–2011 predecessor, the P375 Ranger is produced in three body styles worldwide.
 A two-door (single-cab) is standard, with a cargo capacity of 1.21 m3.
 A cargo capacity of 1.82 m3 is offered with a four-door extended cab (SuperCab in North America), or a four-door crew cab (SuperCrew in North America).
 Along with the standard pickup truck, the Ranger is also offered as a chassis cab, effectively taking the place of the Ford Falcon cab-chassis in Australia.

 All four-door Rangers have the same ground clearance, whether two-wheel drive or four-wheel drive; two-door versions are offered with a "Hi-Rider" option in two-wheel drive configuration, giving them the same ground clearance as 4x4 versions.
 Hi-Rider versions (including the Wildtrak) have water-fording clearance of 800 mm, while standard-height Rangers have clearance of 600 mm.
 The Ranger T6 has a rated towing capacity of 3500 kg; versions with the 2.2-litre Duratorq diesel have a payload capacity of 1333 kg.

 The model is produced across several facilities worldwide.
-First produced by the AutoAlliance (and also later Ford Thailand Manufacturing) facilities in Rayong, Thailand, production is also conducted in Argentina and South Africa, while CKD assembly are conducted in Nigeria and Vietnam.
+First produced by the AutoAlliance (and also later Ford Thailand Manufacturing) facilities in Rayong, Thailand, production is also conducted in Argentina and South Africa, while CKD assembly is conducted in Nigeria and Vietnam.
 North American production is sourced from the Michigan Assembly Plant in Wayne, Michigan.

-As of 2022, the Argentine version contains 46% locally-made parts.
+As of 2022, the Argentine version contains 46% locally made parts.
 70% of its production is exported.

 The model is also used as the basis for the second-generation Mazda BT-50 and the second-generation Ford Everest.
 The 2014–2021 Troller T4 off-road vehicle is also derived from the T6 platform shared with the Ranger.